 Have you been part of a resident-owned park?
 We’d love to hear about your experience.

-Thank you, Bill, for sharing your story with us!Thank you for reading Mobile Home Living!
+Thank you, Billy, for sharing your story with us!Thank you for reading Mobile Home Living!